ReDI-School/js-berlin-2021-fall/lesson14.md

 }
 ```

-As long as we have had less than 10 bites of chocolate, we will have one more and console.log that we're still hungry.
+As long as we have had less than 10 bites of chocolate, we will have one more bite and we will still be hungry.
 ---

 ### While loop